Pretoria Armour Regiment: Border War

 The Regiment had its first taste of being operational since 1960 in 1982 in Operation Panther 4 when it was called on to supply men for deployment as infantry for 60 days together with men form the Natal Mounted Rifles and the Light Horse Regiment under command of Capt P Kruger, a 1st Regiment Noord-Transvaal officer.
-Located at Oshivello they patrolled the cleared zoned popularly known as they ‘kaplyn’ in the region of Tsumeb and Etosha.
+Located at Oshivello they patrolled the cleared zone popularly known as they ‘kaplyn’ in the region of Tsumeb and Etosha.

-This was followed in the same year by deployment as and infantry company for 90 days under the command of Maj Chris Raats with Capt Johnny Parsons as his Second-in-Command and WO2 Noel Honeyborne as the Company Seargeant Major.
+This was followed in the same year by deployment as and infantry company for 90 days under the command of Maj Chris Raats with Capt Johnny Parsons as his Second-in-Command and WO2 Noel Honeyborne as the Company Sergeant Major.
 After a short training spell as Oshivello the company assumed duty at Etanga, south west of Ruacana.
-Here they parolled on foot in the most forbidding country – waterless and hot at any time of the year.
+Here they patrolled on foot in the most forbidding country – waterless and hot at any time of the year.

 The next spell of operational service came in 1984 when the Regiment provided the Headquarters of Battle Group Golf commanded by Acting Cmdt Chris Raats.
 Maj Johnny Parsons was the 21C again and Capt Tollie Nel was the Adjutant with WO1 Andy Carstens as RSM.
 Once again there was training at Oshivello, after which the Battle Group moved to 53 Battalion at Ondangua.
 From Ondangua they were deployed as the situation demanded and had the pleasure of being visited by the Honorary Colonel, Col Percy Kightley, MC, ED.

 In April, 1985, the Regiment provided assistance to the School of Armour who were occupied with training Regiment Molopo to replace armoured cars with tanks.
 So successful was the training team led by WO2 Adam Loock that the Regiment was asked to repeat the process of tank conversion training in 1986, 1987, and 1990.
 Later in the year, from September to November 1985, a squadron was mobilized for 60 days to aid the Police in the region of Kempton Park and Daveyton.